 Date of surgery: 1997

-Gagne is the only pitcher to come back from Tommy John surgery and win a Cy Young Award.
-He had the surgery when he was still a starting pitcher in the Dodgers' Minor League system, missing all of 1997 following his first professional season in 1996 at Class A. He recovered, reached the Majors in 1999, and after three years as a starter he moved to the bullpen in 2002.
+Gagne is the only reliever to win a Cy Young Award after coming back from Tommy John surgery, and he was the only pitcher, period, until deGrom joined him.
+Gagne had the surgery when he was still a starter in the Dodgers' Minor League system, missing all of 1997 following his first professional season at Class A. He recovered, reached the Majors in 1999, and after three years as a starter moved to the bullpen in 2002.

 Date of surgery: April 10, 1985